Kristina01111000/WordPressTheme/README.md

 	-> get monthly topic articles from dr w
 		-> add them to the course
-		-> make headings for each lesson in course be the names of the tags -> get images/ video from dr w
+		-> make headings for each lesson in course be the names of the tags -> get schedule of topics and add month to title
+	-> get images/ video from dr w
 		-> images in email document
 		-> is he going to make videos?